-Auto Repair Shop Advertising ideas do not need to be complicated or expensive to implement.
-But consistent implementation is the key
+Advertising ideas for auto repair shops do not need to be complicated or expensive to implement.
+But consistent implementation is the key.

 A much-heard saying is “50% of my advertising budget is wasted.
 I just don’t know which 50%!”